Jigsaw24/Elevate24/Documentation/Elevate24 Session Reporting - Configuration Keys.md

 # Configuration Keys for Elevate24 Session Reporting

 The Keys included here are for the main Elevate24 Endpoint Security Extension.
 If you need to configure the Application please visit [HERE](/Documentation/Elevate24%20-%20Configuration%20Keys.md)

 - **Preference Domain:** com.jigsaw24.Elevate24SecurityExtension

+> [!IMPORTANT]
+> This feature is currently in preview.
+To gain access please contact Jigsaw24.

 ## General Configuration
 ### Enable Recording